 Cuisinart 3in1 cordless hand blender: £128.06, Amazon

 Some models we tested had short leads, so it was a delight to test this cordless mixer, which sits conveniently on its compact charging stand on your countertop.
 It’s a great all-rounder, and also comes with blending and mashing attachments, which you can pop in the dishwasher.
 We found it easy to use, thanks to its large on/off button and convenient safety lock.
-Its five speed settings are easy to zip through, and it’s so powerful you think it might take off, but it’s still sturdy and mixing is controlled.
+Its five-speed settings are easy to zip through, and it’s so powerful you think it might take off, but it is still sturdy and mixing is controlled.

-The base isn’t the lightest on the market, but it’s still easy to hold.
+The base isn’t the lightest on the market, but the mixer is easy to hold.
 The whisk attachment is ideal for achieving light batters, meringues and frothing milk, but you may want to look at a dedicated hand or stand mixer if you’re looking to be more industrious in the kitchen.

-Swan Fearne by Swan hand mixer with 3 accessories: £35, AO
+Swan Fearne hand mixer with 3 accessories: £35, AO

 There’s more to this stylish hand mixer than meets the eye.
-Beyond its aesthetically-pleasing pastel hues (available in honey, lily, truffle and peacock) is a powerful 400w motor, one of the strongest we tested.
-It's quite noisy, but given its power, it’s to be expected.
-It comes comes with a stainless steel whisk, beaters and dough hook and contains an easy-to-flick speed switch for controlled mixing.
+Beyond its aesthetically-pleasing pastel hues (available in honey, lily, truffle and peacock) the mixer has a powerful 400w motor, one of the strongest we tested.
+It's quite noisy, but given its power, this is to be expected.
+It comes with a stainless steel whisk, beaters and dough hook and has an easy-to-flick speed switch for controlled mixing.

 Russell Hobbs 24672 desire matte black hand mixer: £29.99, Amazon